qckanemoto/wordpress-qck-theme/README.md

-# wordpress-tch-theme
+# wordpress-ttskch-theme

-A simple and customizable theme for WordPress which is a sister project of [jekyll-tch-theme](https://github.com/ttskch/jekyll-tch-theme).
+A simple and customizable theme for WordPress which is a sister project of [jekyll-ttskch-theme](https://github.com/ttskch/jekyll-tch-theme).

 ## Screen shot